 An unpublished manuscript is a privileged document.
 Please protect it from any form of exploitation.
 Don’t cite a manuscript or refer to the work it describes before it has been published and don’t use the information that it contains for the advancement of your own research or in discussions with colleagues.
 Adopt a positive, impartial attitude toward the manuscript under review, with the aim of promoting effective and constructive scientific communication.

 If you believe that you cannot judge a given article impartially, please return it immediately to the editor.
 Reviews must be completed within 3 weeks.
 If you know that you cannot finish the review within that time, immediately return the manuscript to the editor.

 - Significance of research questions or subject studied.

-- Originality of work: It should be checked through plagiarism software.
+- Originality of work: It should be checked through standard plagiarism software only.

 - Appropriateness of approach or methodology and adequacy of experimental techniques.

 - Appropriateness of figures and or tables and length of article.

 - Soundness of conclusions and interpretation and relevance of discussion of the manuscript.

 - Appropriate literature citations as per Harvard Style of References with updated references.

 Any help you can give in clarifying meaning in the manuscript will be appreciated.
 We prefer reviewers to use the manuscript comment review system, enabling the authors to make the necessary changes as suggested by the reviewers, which can be later checked for compliance.